 ROI is funding and assisting three cohorts of school districts over three years to engage in year-long development processes to better align district curricular and programmatic offerings with the education and workforce needs of their communities.
 Cohort districts receive a development grant of up to $150,000 to employ a District Readiness Coordinator to oversee activities and will be eligible to apply for implementation funding following the 9-month development process.
 More information on Ready Schools.

 In partnership with Ivy Tech Community College – Bloomington, the ROI Graduation and Career Coaches 2-year pilot initiative was implemented for the 2016-2017 school year in 11 school districts in Southwest Central Indiana.
 Working closely with school administrators and counseling teams, graduation and career coaches support 50-60 students per school who are most at risk for not attaining high school diplomas.
 The Graduation and Career Coaches program is aimed at improving graduation rates and preparing students for pathways into technical certifications, associate degrees, and other post-secondary degree programs.
 More information on Graduation and Career Coaches.

-ROI is launching an elementary STEM Fellows Initiative in 2016-2017.
+ROI launched an elementary STEM Fellows Initiative in 2017-2018.
 Teachers nominated by their principals, and subsequently enrolled into this initiative will engage in professional development centered on topics relevant to STEM fields and become STEM resources for their colleagues.
 Upon completing this program, STEM fellows will have increased competency in teaching STEM, be prepared to serve as STEM resources to colleagues, be an active part of a regional network of Fellows, and work with the community to increase relevancy in STEM.
 More information on STEM Fellows.

 Advancing Out-of-School STEM Learning Grant